Félix González-Torres: Career

 Over time the work has been interpreted through varying critical lenses, including: the subjective construction of histories, questions of monumentality and attachment to permanency; the profoundness of love and partnership, codes and resilience of queer love; the role of ownership; perceptions of value and authority; discourse around death, loss, and the potentiality of renewal; questions of display and conditions of reception, notions of disidentification; the role and subversiveness of beauty; the rewards and consequences of generosity; arbitrary delineations between private and public selves/places; social, political, and personal dimensions of the AIDS epidemic; questions of established economic and political structures; occupation of the margins and infiltration of centers of power; the instability of language and what is connoted vs. denoted; somatic responses/forms of knowledge; etc. At the core of so many of the artist’s works is the physical experience of the works and their capacity to be manifest in perpetually changing circumstances.

 Gonzalez-Torres stated that his work requires an audience, following Bertolt Brecht’s theory of Epic Theatre.
 This is a theory that means an audience member is primed to have an individualized response to a performance that leads them to effect change in the world.
 Gonzalez-Torres maintained that his work should always remain open to new and changing interpretations.
 While Gonzalez-Torres’s work is conceptual, the formal qualities of the work are especially powerful in their ability to elicit individualized emotional responses from each viewer.
 “My work is about the daily dealing with events, and objects that form, transform, and affect my positioning.”

-Categories and Bodies of Work
+Categories and bodies of work

-Categories and Bodies of Work most often reflect the way that Gonzalez-Torres commonly referred to works in his lifetime.
+Categories and bodies of Gonzalez-Torres’ work most often reflected the way that he commonly referred to works in his lifetime.
 Certain works may fit into more than one category/body of work.
+Some bodies of work by González-Torres's are accompanied by Certificates of Authenticity and Ownership.
+The certificate includes information about the parameters for installing or exhibiting the work, the conceptual nature of the work, as well as the owner's integral role in the artwork.